wildetudor/wildetudor.github.io/_pages/about.md

   - /about.html
 ---

-  - **NEWS: With colleagues from Vienna and Graz, I am organising a symposium dedicated to the theory and methods behind 3 key components of music psychology: imagery, prediction, and cultural evolution.
-Details [here](https://sites.google.com/view/escopmusiccognition/).
+  - **NEWS: With colleagues from Vienna and Graz, I am organising a [symposium](https://sites.google.com/view/escopmusiccognition/) dedicated to the theory and methods behind 3 key components of music psychology: imagery, prediction, and cultural evolution.
 Participation free (23-25 Feb '22).**

 I am an Oxford graduate with a passion for science and for music.
 In my present postdoctoral work, I pursue the comparative study of our cognitive capacities for music and for language.
 <br/><br/>